 In the real world, the problems we face can be roughly divided into two categories.
-Some are tame problems.
-Tame problems are simple, easy to analyze and easy to categorize.
+Some are tame.
+Tame problems are simple and easy to analyze and categorize.
 Figuring out how to use an Excel function to perform a calculation is a tame problem.
 It may look hard, but it is actually pretty straightforward.
 Overcoming tame problems is generally a matter of perfecting a discreet skill or executing a relatively clear set of instructions, and increasing competency is mostly a matter of repetitive practice.
 It is easy to train people to handle tame problems.

-In contrast, sometimes we also have to deal with wicked problems.
+In contrast, some of the problems we deal with are wicked.
 Wicked problems are complex, hard to analyze and hard to categorize.
 Figuring out how to use the full range of Excel’s functionality to support the planning and execution of a market entry strategy is a relatively wicked problem.
 It isn’t just a matter of mastering Excel.
 You need to learn about the levers of market strategies, learn specifically about how those levers work in the market you are trying to enter and probably a variety of other things before you even start considering how to use Excel to support that strategy.
 While it is easy to train someone in the tame skill set required to use Excel, it is not as easy to train someone in the wide range of skills and perspectives necessary to create a market strategy.
 The complexity makes the creation of market entry strategy a wicked problem.

 One of the great challenges in the learning professions is that while it is easy to design training for tame problems, it is not as easy to design training for wicked problems.
 Tame problems can be solved in isolation.
 You can solve them alone or with a teacher who knows the procedure for solving them.